Zeqa-Network/DCPrevent/README.md

 ## Todo
 - Link left & right debounce
 - Lock debounce for when the game has started
-- BetterDCPrevent ersion in title bar
+- BetterDCPrevent version in title bar

 ## Features
 - Customisable left & right mouse debounce limits